 Summary: In June 2017, the United States Fish and Wildlife Service, and the California Department of Fish and Wildlife (Wildlife Agencies) finalized the issuance of their respective biological opinion, findings, and associated permits, as well as signed the Conservation Plan Implementing Agreement.
 Receipt of these permits represent the culmination of years of collaboration and support by the Board, environmental community, and Wildlife Agencies.
 As a result, the environmental process will be streamlined allowing OCTA to move forward with the M2 freeway projects (as described in the Conservation Plan) with little additional coordination from the Wildlife Agencies.
-The Conservation Plan also includes a streamlined process for coordination for streambed alteration agreements.
-This is needed for portions of freeway projects that cross through streams and riverbeds.
 The OCTA Conservation Plan is unique as it is only the second state/federal conservation plan approved in Orange County.